bentoml/BentoML/docs/source/deployment/sql_server.rst

     GO

-Now create new table in the database just created and put columns similar to the iris dataset.
+Create new table in the database just created and put columns similar to the iris dataset.
 Data will be saved here later.

 .. code-block:: bash